Image Description Elements

 - use_for_bootstrap=”true|false”

 Used for Debian (apt) based repositories only.
 It specifies whether this repository should be the one used for bootstrapping or not.
 It is set to ‘false’ by default.
-Only a single repository is allowed to be used for bootstrapping, if no repository is set for the bootstrap the last one in the description XML is used.
+Only a single repository is allowed to be used for bootstrapping.
+If no repository is set for the bootstrap, the last one in the description XML is used.

 The location of a repository is specified by the path attribute of the mandatory source child element: